AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 Advantages of this approach include:

-* **Flexibility**.
-Developers can choose the best approach for each specific functionality, allowing for a more tailored solution.
+* **Flexibility** - Developers can choose the best approach for each specific functionality, allowing for a more tailored solution.
-* **Resilience**.
-Critical functionalities can be isolated to prevent cascading failures, while less critical or performance-sensitive tasks can be handled in-process.
+* **Resilience** - Critical functionalities can be isolated to prevent cascading failures, while less critical or performance-sensitive tasks can be handled in-process.
-* **Optimization**.
-Hybrid models can optimize performance and resource utilization by balancing in-process and out-of-process workloads.
+* **Optimization** - Hybrid models can optimize performance and resource utilization by balancing in-process and out-of-process workloads.

-On the other hand, management can be more difficult:
+Alternatively, management can be more difficult:

 * Managing hybrid solutions requires careful coordination to ensure seamless communication and integration between in-process and out-of-process components.
 * Efficiently balancing resources between in-process and out-of-process tasks is crucial to avoid bottlenecks and ensure optimal performance.